A fan term for a work, usually but not always Anime

 - This used to be common in the UK due to mandatory ratings and the requirement that a non-identical subtitle track be rated separately:

 - The Disney version of Kiki's Delivery Service has a dubtitle track based on the old Streamline dub, because the Japanese sent over a transcript of the Streamline track as a "translation".
-The Cat Returns and the Castle in the Sky Blu-Ray also have subtitles which are transcripts of Disney's own dubs.
-(The 2003 DVD of Castle in the Sky had more accurately translated, if poorly-synced, subtitles.)
+The Cat Returns and the Castle in the Sky and Princess Mononoke Blu-Ray Discs also have subtitles which are transcripts of Disney's own dubs.
+(The original DVDs of Mononoke and Castle in the Sky had more accurately translated, if poorly-synced for the latter, subtitles.)
+The aforementioned BDs had their subtitles corrected for the Amazon-exclusive boxset The Collected Works of Hayao Miyazaki.

 - Of course any anime DVD release that contains no Japanese track, but still has English subtitles are guaranteed to be "dubtitled".
 Examples being Warner Home Video's releases of the early Pokémon movies and Yu Gi Oh The Movie.
 The discs also contained French and Spanish audio, but this made no difference, and those respective languages' subtitles were also dubtitles.